stefantaubert/text-utils/README.md

 pipenv run python -m text_utils.cli change_symbols -p="examples/examplemap.json" -s="examples/examplesymbols.symb" -t="ʒ" -m="ʌ"
 ```

-where "ʒ" is the key to which "ʌ" is newly assigned
+where "ʒ" is the key to which "ʌ" is newly assigned.